apache/james-project/examples/README.md

 Mailbox Listener is a component in James Mailbox System.
 Each time an action is applied on a mailbox(adding, deleting), or on an email(adding, deleting, updating flags...), then an event representing that action is generated and delivered to all the Listeners that had been registered before.
-After receiving events, listeners retrieve information from the events then execute their business (Indexing emails in ElasticSearch, updating quota of users, detecting spam emails...)
+After receiving events, listeners retrieve information from the events then execute their business (Indexing emails in OpenSearch, updating quota of users, detecting spam emails...)

 **Mailbox Listeners** allow customizing the behaviour of James used as a Mail Delivery Agent (MDA).